JherezTaylor/Datamining-Reddit/README.md

 You will first need to do the following

     git clone https://github.com/JherezTaylor/Datamining-Reddit.git
-    Download the dataset from the link above
+    Download the dataset from the link above.
+The bzip one, second link.
-    Create a folder redditComm/subreddit_dumps and move database.sqlite there Create a folder redditComm/subreddit_dumps/json
+    Create a folder redditComm/subreddit_dumps and move the zip file there Create a folder redditComm/subreddit_dumps/json

 ### Extracting the subreddit data

 To extract and convert the entire dataset to a castra file

-You will need to do the following. **Warning** This will generation 20+GB of files to redditComm/subreddit_dumps/json Each file is a json object of an entire subreddit.
-It is hacky but it is necessary to first extract the entire sqlite db, merge the subreddits into one file then convert it to a castra.
-The reason for this is that the db can't fit in memory (unless you have 30GB of ram lying around) and so it's not possible to extract it all in one query.
-You can delete the files in redditComm/subreddit_dumps/json and the merged json file when the script completes.

     pyhton extract_fulldb.py

-If you want to extract a given subreddit for use elsewhere then from within the redditComm do
+If you want to extract a given subreddit for use elsewhere then from within the redditComm do the following.
+You must have downloaded and extracted the sqlite database from the first link and placed it in redditComm/subreddit_dumps

     python extract_subreddit.py subreddit_name output_format